BorysSzk/dexter-text-mining/README.md

 ```
 If you don't have Git installed, you can download the repository as a ZIP file from the repository page.

-After cloning/downloading the repository, set your working directory in R to the main project folder (the one containing `ui.R`, `server.R`, etc.) in R studio console, for example:
+After cloning the repository, set your working directory in R to the main project folder (the one containing `ui.R`, `server.R`, etc.) in R studio console, for example:
 ```r
 setwd('C:/Users/user1/Desktop/dexter-text-mining-main')
 ```

 If you downloaded the `.zip` file, GitHub may nest the project folder like this:
-`C:/Users/YourName/Desktop/dexter-text-mining-main/dexter-text-mining-main/`
+`C:/Users/user1/Desktop/dexter-text-mining-main/dexter-text-mining-main/`
 In that case, make sure to set your working directory to the inner `dexter-text-mining-main` folder, for example:
 ```r
 setwd('C:/Users/user1/Desktop/dexter-text-mining-main/dexter-text-mining-main')